Foreign Investments are Treated Differently

 Exception:

-The IRS Regulations contain two de minimis exceptions to reporting PFICs on an IRS form 8621.
-First, reporting will not be required with respect to any PFIC shares in any year that the value of all shares of all PFICs (including section 1291 funds, QEF’s and MTM’s) owned by a shareholder directly or indirectly is $25,000 or less.3 Under the second exception, reporting is not required if the shares of the particular PFIC are held indirectly and have a value of $5,000 or less.4
+The IRS Regulations contain two de minimis exceptions to reporting PFICs on IRS Form 8621.
+First, reporting will not be required with respect to any PFIC shares in any year that the value of all PFICs stock subject to section 1291 that is owned by a shareholder directly or indirectly is ≤$25,000 ($50,000 for married filing jointly) at year-end, and no excess distributions (defined below) or gains treated as such took place.
+Under the second exception, reporting is not required if the shares of the PFIC subject to section 1291 are held indirectly and have a value of $5,000 or less, and no excess distributions or gains treated as such have taken place.

 Why is it important?

-Why is it important to revisit offshore investments?
-In general, a U.S. investor that holds a mutual fund invested in European stocks will pay U.S. income tax of only 15% of 20% for long-term gains generated by the investment.
-On the other hand, if the same investor indirectly owns the same European stocks through a foreign mutual fund, this will trigger the PFIC regime and all income and gains are taxed in the U.S. as ordinary income at rates as high as 37%.
+In general, a U.S. investor that holds a U.S. mutual fund invested in European stocks will pay U.S. income tax of only 15% of 20% for long-term gains generated by the investment.
+On the other hand, if the same investor indirectly owns the same European stocks through a foreign mutual fund, this will trigger the PFIC regime and all income and gains could be taxed in the U.S. as ordinary income at rates as high as 37%.

 Alternative PFIC taxation regimes?